 The majority of cafes around Agnes Water are dog-friendly, as long as they have outdoor seating.
 Close to Agnes Water Beach, head to Holidays Cafe (at the caravan park) or Codie’s Place (next to Tom Jeffrey Park).

-At the shopping centre, Latino Cafe and Discovery Cafe are both dog-friendly.
-Alternatively, head to the lush surrounds of Garden Cafe, part of 1770 Getaway, on the edge of Agnes Water.
+At the shopping centre, Latino Cafe and Cafe Discovery are both dog-friendly.
+Alternatively, head to the lush surrounds of Getaway Garden Cafe, part of 1770 Getaway, on the edge of Agnes Water.

-At Town of 1770, a popular dog-friendly option is the 1770 Beach Hotel opposite the foreshore.
-Although it’s recommended just to stick to ordering drinks, with the food options not the greatest.
+At Town of 1770, a popular dog-friendly option is the 1770 Beach Hotel, opposite the foreshore.
+It’s another great spot to watch the sunset with a drink, with dogs allowed at the front verandah area.

 Dog-Friendly Accommodation in Agnes Water

-If you have your own caravan or campervan, there’s also no shortage of options.
+If you have your own caravan or campervan when visiting Agnes Water, there’s also no shortage of pet-friendly options.
 For starters, The Summit 1770 recently started offering powered and unpowered sites, with an amenities block and camp kitchen on site.
+As well as two fenced dog runs for everyone to use, three of the powered sites now have private 3m by 3m fenced dog pens behind them.

 Alternatively, for a more central option, head to Captain Cook Holiday Village, within walking distance of the 1770 Marina.
 Pets are permitted on sites, but not in cabins.
 The park has it’s own walking trail to the northern end of Agnes Water Beach.
 The 900m long track leads to the off-leash section, where you and your dog will likely have the stretch of sand all to yourself.
 Unfortunately though, I can’t recommend the unpowered sites, which are mainly not level.

-Note that dogs are not permitted at the 1770 Camping Ground, plus the Workman’s Beach Camp Ground is currently closed, with no planned re-opening date.
+Note that dogs are not permitted at the 1770 Camping Ground.
+Plus the Workman’s Beach Camp Ground remains closed, with no planned re-opening date.
 Some of the campgrounds on the road leading into Agnes Water don’t have laundry or water connection facilities – check in advance if you require this.
-Plus seasonal restrictions may apply at some caravan parks, so double check before making plans.
+Seasonal restrictions may also apply at some caravan parks, so double check before making plans.